Blender (software): Open projects

-Since 2005, every 1–2 years the Blender Foundation has announced a new creative project to help drive innovation in Blender.
-In response to the success of the first open movie project, Elephants Dream, in 2006, the Blender Foundation founded the Blender Institute to be in charge of additional projects, with two projects announced at first: Big Buck Bunny, also known as Project Peach (a "furry and funny" short open animated film project); and Yo Frankie!, or Project Apricot, an open game utilizing the Crystal Space game engine that reused some of the assets created for Big Buck Bunny.
+Since 2005, every one to two years the Blender Foundation has announced a new creative project to help drive innovation in Blender.
+In response to the success of the first open movie project, Elephants Dream, in 2006, the Blender Foundation founded the Blender Institute to be in charge of additional projects, such as films: Big Buck Bunny, Sintel, Tears of Steel; and Yo Frankie!, or Project Apricot, an open game utilizing the Crystal Space game engine that reused some of the assets created for Big Buck Bunny.